Subjective functions: Conclusions

 \subsection{Acknowledgments}

-I'm grateful to John Vastola and Kazuki Irie for helpful feedback.
+I'm grateful to Ellie Holton, Ryan Bahlous-Boldi, Pulkit Agrawal, C\'edric Colas, John Vastola, and Kazuki Irie for helpful feedback.
 This work was supported by the Kempner Institute for the Study of Natural and Artificial Intelligence, a Polymath Award from the Schmidt Sciences, and the Department of Defense MURI program under ARO grant W911NF-23-1-0277.